 How can I apply for a dangerous goods driver’s license in NSW?

 - You must first complete adequate training from a TLILIC0001 Training Course – one of the major criteria for a hazardous goods license.

-- Fill out an application for a dangerous goods driver’s license through a reputable, reliable Registered Training Organization (RTO) such as Chris Shilling Transport Training.
+- Fill out an application for a dangerous goods driver’s license through a reputable, reliable Registered Training Organization (RTO) such as CS Transport Training.